samthebest/dump/agile-data-and-code-quality.md

 In order for Data Science to embrace the lessons Agile and XP taught to software development, like clean code & design, TDD and cross-funtional teams, we must first embrace a framework that is conducive to clean decoupling of responsibilities and roles.

+(If you can think of a neater, easier to remember acronm, please leave your idea on the comments.)

 ### Step by Step Work Flow of A2EM

 #### 1. Create 2 repositories

 We highly recommend creating a separate repository for your notebooks and ad-hoc code.
-We did try creating a separate directory inside a single repository but this had many problems we detail below.
+We did try creating a separate directory inside a single repository but this had many problems we detail further below.
 The main issue is that notebooks where not designed to be version controlled, they are by definition ad-hoc throw away environments - best used to play and sometimes to present, not to productionize.
 So suppose your project is called "my-project", create two repositories, one called "my-project" and one called "my-project-ad-hoc".
 In the latter you can put your notesbooks (like iScala, iSpark, Jupyter, R-Studio files, etc), interactive environments, scrap code, etc. In the former, henceforth "main" or "EM", your going to put high quality, neatly structured, automatically tested, production worthy code, which you should use a proper IDE for.
 E.g. if you do Data Science in Scala choose something like Intellij, or if it's Python, choose PyCharm.

 Drawbacks of using 1 repository.

-1. Special commit hooks required to attempt to turn notebooks into code for version control, since they are saved into JSON.
+(1).
+Special commit hooks required to attempt to turn notebooks into code for version control, since they are saved into JSON.
 This never quite worked; we managed to minimize the JSON down to something smaller but a) it was still JSON, b) git started behaving unpreditably.
-2. Doesn't enforce strict separation that could result in the flow being violated and Data Scientists going back to the old ways of putting all their code in an ad hoc environment.
+(2).
+Doesn't enforce strict separation that could result in the flow being violated and Data Scientists going back to the old ways of putting all their code in an ad hoc environment.
 Just as shells are treated as throw away environments, so should notebooks.
-3. More effort to setup, especially if not scripted in some way.
+(3).
+More effort to setup, especially if not scripted in some way.
-4. Extra care must be taken to ensure ad-hoc code is not accidentally deployed along with main code.
+(4).
+Extra care must be taken to ensure ad-hoc code is not accidentally deployed along with main code.

 By keeping the ad-hoc repository completely separate, one can be less strict about committing binary, images or data.
 Nevertheless care should be taken to keep the repo size small and use scripts to generate or pull non-code objects as required.